parmkaur/Coursera-Python-For-Everybody/README.md

 # Coursera-Python-For-Everybody
-My projects from Python for Everybody Specialization taught by Excelent Instructor Dr.Charles Severance
+My projects from Python for Everybody Specialization taught by Excellent Instructor Dr.Charles Severance